 Having attempted the hike around Snowbank Lake in November 2013 and failing, my friends and I set out to try it again.
 This time, we would make it happen.

-This post is written by me, and contains video footage shot and edited by Josh.
+This post is written by me, and contains video footage shot and edited by my buddy, Josh.

 We woke the next morning, ate breakfast, stopped at the BWCA check-in station to get our permit, and drove out to the trailhead.

 Last year we attempted to navigate counter-clockwise, and this year we went clockwise.
 The decision wasn’t to set us up for greater success, I think it was to achieve better campsite selection.

 “Adopt the pace of nature: her secret is patience.” -Ralph Waldo Emerson